 What muscles does boat pose work?

 Boat pose primarily works the hip flexors (psoas, rectus femoris) and rectus abdominis.
-Secondary muscles include the obliques, quadriceps, and erector spinae.
-Despite its reputation as a core exercise, the hip flexors do the heaviest lifting.
-The pose is physically impossible without them, but technically possible without significant abdominal engagement.
+Secondary muscles include the obliques, quadriceps (to straighten the knees), and erector spinae (to keep the spine straight).
+Despite its reputation as a core exercise, anatomical analysis shows the hip flexors do the heaviest lifting in navasana.
+The pose is impossible without them but technically possible without significant abdominal engagement.

 Why does my back round in boat pose?